jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 ## Package `dev.jeka.core.api.java`

-Base classes are used as foundation for implementing Jeka high-level build API but they can be used directly in a low level build description.
+Base classes are used as a foundation for implementing Jeka high-level build API but they can be used directly in a low level build description.
 These classes belong to `dev.jeka.core.api.java` [package](https://github.com/jerkar/jeka/tree/master/dev.jeka.core/src/main/java/dev/jeka/core/api/java).

-* `JkClassLoader` and `JkUrlClassloader` Wrap a `java.lang.ClassLoader` adding convenient methods and classpath scanning capability.
+* `JkClassLoader` and `JkUrlClassloader` wrap a `java.lang.ClassLoader` adding convenient methods and classpath scanning capability.
-* `JkJarPacker` A simple utility tyo create Jar or fat Jar file from compiled classes.
+* `JkJarPacker` A simple utility to create a Jar or fat Jar file from compiled classes.
 * `JkJavaCompiler` Wraps either a Java Compiler tool, or a *javac* process.
 * `JkJavadocProcessor` A Java source processor producing standard Javadoc
 * `JkJavaProcess` A utility to launch Java process (from class dirs or jars)
-* `JkManifest` Stands for the manifest file to include in jar files.
+* `JkManifest` Stands for the manifest file to be included in jar files.

 ## Package `dev.jeka.core.api.j2e`

-* `JkJ2eWarArchiver` : Provides methods to generates war files, including dependency jars.
+* `JkJ2eWarArchiver` : Provides methods to generate war files, including dependency jars.
 * `JkJ2eWarProjectAdapter` : Helps to adapt an existing `JkProject` to make it generate _war_ artefacts_.

 ## Package `dev.jeka.core.api.kotlin`

-* `JkKotlinCompiler` : Provides mean to get a suitable compiler according a given Kotlin version.
+* `JkKotlinCompiler` : Provides a means to get a suitable compiler according a given Kotlin version.
 This class also provides methods to compile Kotlin sources in a fluent way.

-* `JkKotlinModules` : Holds constants of common Kotlin library coordinates.
+* `JkKotlinModules` : Holds the constants for common Kotlin library coordinates.

 ## Package `dev.jeka.core.api.testing`

 Jeka features a simple yet powerful API to launch tests.
 It relies entirely on JUnit5.
-This means that any test framework supported by Junit5 platform.
+This means that any test framework is supported by Junit5 platform.

 Jeka testing API mostly hides *Junit Platform*.
 For most of the cases, you won't need to code against *Junit-Platform* API to launch tests with Jeka.
 Nevertheless, Jeka allows users to code against *Junit-Platform* for fine-tuning.

-The API classes all belongs to `dev.jeka.core.api.testing` [package](https://github.com/jerkar/jeka/tree/master/dev.jeka.core/src/main/java/dev/jeka/core/api/java/testing).
+The API classes all belong to `dev.jeka.core.api.testing` [package](https://github.com/jerkar/jeka/tree/master/dev.jeka.core/src/main/java/dev/jeka/core/api/java/testing).

 ### `JkTestProcessor`

 This is the entry point to launch tests.
 Tests are executed using the current classloader classpath
 + extra class path mentioned in `#launch` method arguments.

-We can access to `JkEngineBehavior` by `JkTestProcessor#getEngineBehavior()`.
+We can access `JkEngineBehavior` by `JkTestProcessor#getEngineBehavior()`.
 From there we can

-  * Select output dir of the test report
+  * Select the output dir of the test report
-  * Change how test progress is displayed
+  * Change how the test progress is displayed
-  * Modify how _JUnitPlatform_ will behave by accessing directly to the _JunitPlatform_ API
+  * Modify how _JUnitPlatform_ will behave by directly accessing the _JunitPlatform_ API

 ### `JkTestSelection`

-This is the object passed as argument of `JkTestProcessor#launch` to determine which test to launch.
+This is the object passed as an argument of `JkTestProcessor#launch` to determine which test to launch.

-It can be set using file or tag filter.
+It can be set using file or tag filters.
 It is also possible to code against  _JunitPlatform_ API (example [here](https://github.com/jerkar/jeka/blob/master/samples/dev.jeka.samples.junit5/jeka/def/Junit5Build.java)).

 ### `JkTestResult`

 The result of a test launch.
-Ir provides count for tests found, failure, skip, success ...
+It provides count for tests found, failure, skip, success ...

 ## Package `dev.jeka.core.api.project`

 This is the Jeka high-level API to build Java/JVM projects.
 API classes belong to  `dev.jeka.core.api.project` [package](https://github.com/jerkar/jeka/tree/master/dev.jeka.core/src/main/java/dev/jeka/core/api/project).

-It introduces the concept of `JkProject` from where it performs compilation, testing, resources processing, packaging, publication and more.
+It introduces the concept of `JkProject` from where it performs compilation, testing, resources processing, packaging, publication, and more.
 `JkProject` is the root of a deep structure embracing the *parent-chaining* pattern for readability.

 The API contains a lot of extension points to add specific behaviors.